-Landscape Irrigation includes the outside watering of shrubbery, trees, lawns, grass, ground covers, vines, gardens and other such flora, not intended for resale, which are planted and are situated in such diverse locations as residential and recreation areas, cemeteries, public, commercial and industrial establishments, ballfields, and public medians and rights of way.
+Landscape irrigation includes the outside watering of shrubbery, trees, lawns, grass, ground covers, vines, gardens and other such flora, not intended for resale, that are planted and are situated in such diverse locations as residential and recreation areas, cemeteries, public, commercial and industrial establishments, ballfields, and public medians and rights of way.

 The reasonable need for a recreational or landscape irrigation use is based on the amount of water needed to supply the supplemental irrigation requirements of the type of turf or landscape grown.
 In determining reasonable need, the District will determine the supplemental irrigation requirements for both drought and average annual conditions.
-Drought allocation will be considered the amount of supplemental irrigation required during a two in ten year rainfall condition.
-Average annual allocation will be considered the amount of supplemental irrigation required during a five in ten year rainfall condition.
+Drought allocation will be considered the amount of supplemental irrigation required during a 2-in-10 year rainfall condition.
+Average annual allocation will be considered the amount of supplemental irrigation required during a 5-in-10 year rainfall condition.